 #1 – Request Removal

 This is the easiest of the options.
 When you submit a removal request, Amazon ships your requested inventory back to your place of business for a small fee.
-Return fees can be a little as $0.50 per unit, with oversize products being only $0.60 per unit.
+Return fees can be a little as $0.25 per unit for shipping weight under 0.5 lbs, up to $1.90 per unit for units more than 10 lbs, with an additional $0.20/lb above the first 10 lbs.
+You can check out the latest removal fees here.
 This may be the best way to avoid the long-term storage fees as long as you can afford to take the hit on your margins.

 #2 – Request Disposal